NIRSpec Bright Spoilers and the IFU Recommended Strategies

 Unfortunately, due to the limited light-blocking performance of the MSA, a small fraction of light coming from the ~9 square arcmin MOS field of view will still reach the detectors, even if the micro-shutters are all commanded “closed”.
 The limitations are the following:

 - A small number of micro-shutters (the so-called "failed-open” shutters) are stuck open and cannot be commanded closed.
-Any light present in these shutters' field will always go through to the detectors and create unwanted, parasitic spectra that will overlap with the IFU spectra.
-In most cases, the contaminating spectra will be comprised of sky background, but the failed open shutters can contain sources in some cases.
+Any light present in these shutters will always go through to the detectors and create unwanted, parasitic spectra that will overlap with the IFU spectra.
+In most cases, the contaminating spectra will be comprised of sky background, but the failed open shutters can intercept sources in some cases.

 - The micro-shutters are not perfectly opaque and, even when closed, they will let a small fraction of the incident light through.
 The attenuation level of the shutters (often referred as their “contrast”) ranges from a few thousand to more than ten thousand.
 This light “leaking” through the MSA will create two different types of parasitic signal.

 - When a very bright object is present in the MOS field of view, even after an attenuation of a few thousand by the closed micro-shutters its spectrum may still be detectable and could contaminate the IFU spectra.